InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 Welcome to the 10th InnerSource Commons taking place in Madrid, Spain!

 ### Call For Presentations
-Use this form to submit your proposal [here]() for the InnerSource Commons Spring Summit 2019
+Use this form to submit your proposal [here](https://docs.google.com/forms/d/e/1FAIpQLSfACO3DVCnbuLpGlJrFzhNNJmmweW2M_me-7nTEVAjy4Fa4LA/viewform?usp=sf_link) for the InnerSource Commons Spring Summit 2020

 All proposals are due by midnight, December 15th, 2019.
 All presentations at the Spring Summit, unless otherwise designated by the presenter, will be covered by the Chatham House Rule.
 See the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).